r-nikhil/instaconsult/README.md

 TODO:
-Every 5 api I write, I will refactor and organise a little so that it doesnt get out of hand Make a middleware function or include some file for auth at every endpoint Add try and catch at every endpoint for error management(Also generate specific error also at some point{ask hemant}) Read on slim webhooks and try to use this(later stage)
+Every 5 api I write, I will refactor and organise a little so that it doesnt get out of hand<br>
+Make a middleware function or include some file for auth at every endpoint<br>
+Add try and catch at every endpoint for error management(Also generate specific error also at some point{ask hemant})<br>
+Read on slim webhooks and try to use this(later stage)<br>